awsdocs/aws-doc-sdk-examples/javascript/example_code/dynamodb/README.md

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon EventBridge.
+Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon DynamoDB.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources._
+_DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability._

 ## ⚠ Important